15 Snacks Nutritionists Eat Every Day

 Do dietitians eat snacks?
 You bet they do.
 Nutrition professionals understand the value of healthy snacks and how they play a positive role in both promoting weight loss and controlling hunger.
 But you will be hard-pressed to find a dietitian who noshes on fried potato chips and regular soda every afternoon.
 Nutrient-dense foods that often some protein, fat, or fiber are the snacks of choice for feeling fueled and satisfied.

 We asked 15 dietitian-nutritionists what they eat every day during snack time and the responses were a mixed bag of fruits, veggies, healthy fats, and high-protein snacks.
-Read on to learn what the nutrition experts use to re-fuel when the 3 PM slump hits, and for more on how to eat healthy, you won't want to miss these 21 Best Healthy Cooking Hacks of All Time.
+Read on to learn what the nutrition experts use to re-fuel when the 3 PM slump hits, and for more on how to eat healthy, you won't want to miss these Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Carrots With Nut Butter